oaalade77/PlaiceMT2022/WG_Revised_Runs/README.md

 -   A Rdata object containing the input data used to fith the WHAM model
 -   A Rdata object containing the fitted model output
 -   An html document with all model diagnostics
+-   A folder containing all model diagnostic plots as png files

 ### WHAM runs based on revised data